smdsbz/smdsbz.github.io/_posts/2022-5-3-ceph-objecter-bufferlist.md

 ```

 `ObjectOperation` and `Op` are virtually the same in terms of data fields.
-`ObjectOperation` only fills parameters of operations (usually used to generate
+`ObjectOperation` only fills parameters of operations, it is generally a helper
-a transactional operation that contains multiple ops), while `Op` finally makes
+class used to generate a transactional operation that contains multiple ops,
-the `op_submit()` call.
+while `Op` makes the final `op_submit()` call.
 E.g.

 ```c++
 /* src/mds/CDir.cc/CDir::_omap_fetch_more() */